 The em tag stands for emphasis.
 In this case, the idea of emphasizing any text will make the text look italic or slanted.
 This inline element is used when you want to express certain emphasis on parts of your text.
 This is a global attribute.

 12. Tag – strong

 If you ever want to make any text bold, you would use the strong tag.
-This inline tag is placed around the text you would want to make bold.
-Just like the emphasis tag.
-The strong tag gives added importance to text on your website.
+This inline tag is placed around the text you would want to make bold, just like the emphasis tag.
+The strong tag gives added importance to the text on your website.